hmrc/customs-data-store/README.md

 ### Login enrolments

-The service's endpoints (that need Enrolment to access) can be accessed by using below enrolments
+The service's endpoints (that need Enrolment to access) can be accessed by using below enrolments.

 | Enrolment Key	 | Identifier Name | Identifier Value |
 |----------------|-----------------|------------------|